-This welder should only be operated on a generator certified by its manufacturer to produce clean power.
-Clean power is equivalent to the quality of household or shop/garage type power.
+This 240V 1 and 3 phase TIG/Stick welder should only be operated on a generator certified by its manufacturer to produce clean power.
+Clean power is equivalent to the quality industrial/home shop/garage type power.
 This means the generator must have 5% or less total harmonic distortion (THD) of the Sine wave.
 If you are unsure of the power output type of the generator, contact the manufacturer of the generator for verification.
 Do not operate on square wave or modified square wave generators or converters/inverters or damage or malfunction may occur.
 Damage caused by running this welder off of "dirty" power or modified sine waves may not be readily apparent and can be cumulative in nature.
 However, damage may present itself immediately.
 The damage caused by running this welder on "dirty" power usually leaves internal tell-tale signs and damages specific parts.

-When operating on 240V 1 phase, you will need a minimum of 8000 surge Watts.
-Ideally, it is recommended for use with 9,000 watt generators or larger.
-Operating the unit on under-powered generators and/or on generators not rated with 5% or less THD can damage your unit.
+Due to the fact that this unit requires a lot of power, a very large generator will be required.
+For practical purposes, unless a commercial generator is sought out, it will be difficult to find a generator suitable for use with this welder.
+However, the unit may be used with any clean power rated 240V single phase generator capable of generating 23, 000 watts or greater.
+Call Everlast tech support for 3 phase (240V or optional 480V) ratings.
 The generator manufacturer determines this rating, not Everlast.
 Do not assume that a name brand generator, or a "new" generator automatically provides clean power.
 Price paid does not guarantee a clean power output either.
-There are multiple brands at various price points capable of producing clean power.
-Investigate this before purchasing a generator.
-The manufacturer will usually state that a unit is clean power in the advertising information and will state actual THD.
+Given the current market offerings, it is unlikely that even the largest Welder/ Generator unit will have enough power to power this unit effectively and safely, even if it is rated for clean output.
+Investigate this before purchasing a generator with the welder generator manufacturer.
+For any generator, the manufacturer will usually state that a unit is clean power in the advertising information and will state actual THD.
 If the manufacturer does not state it, contact the manufacturer directly for actual THD.

 NOTICE!
 Operation of this unit with generators not rated by its manufacturer as providing clean power (5% or less THD) is prohibited and will void the warranty.
 Operation with modified sine wave, or square wave generators and inverters/converters/UPS that do not produce "sine wave" output is prohibited and doing so will also void the warranty.
-Use only with generators/inverters/converters that produce an equivalent type of sine wave used in shops, homes and "shore" type systems.
+Use only with generators/ inverters/converters that produce an equivalent type of sine wave used in shops, homes and "shore" type systems.

 WARNING!
 Do not start or stop the generator with the welder switched on.
-Never use the generator in ECO mode or an auto-idle mode.
+Never use the generator in ECO mode or an autoidle mode.
 Even with a clean power rated generator, this action can damage the unit.
 Turn on the welder only after full generator R.P.M. has been achieved and the engine is sufficiently warmed up.
 Closely monitor generator fuel level so that the engine R.P.M doesn't drop or completely shut down with the welder plugged in.
 For best practice: do not start or stop the generator with this welder plugged in, even if it is turned off.
 Unplug the welder before shutting down the generator.